Bromus catharticus: Description

 Bromus catharticus is a coarse winter annual or biennial grass, growing 0.2-1 m in height.
 The culms of the grass are glabrous and 2-4 mm thick.
 The sheaths are densely hairy.
 The grass lacks auricles and the glabrous ligule is 1-4 mm long.
 The leaf blades are 4-30 cm long and 3-10 mm wide and are glabrous or pubescent.
 The erect or nodding panicles are 9-28 cm long.
 The upper spikelets are erect and the lower spikelets are nodding or drooping.
 Each flat and pointed spikelet is 20-40 mm long and has four to twelve florets.
 The glumes are smooth or occasionally slightly scabrous.
 The lower glume is fie to seven-veined and 7-12 mm long, and the upper glume is seven to nine-veined and 9-17 mm long.
 The lemmas are scabrous or nearly glabrous and lack awns or possess very short awns 2 mm in length.
 The lemmas are 11-20 mm long.
 The palea is over half the length of the lemma.
 The anthers are 0.5-5 mm long.

+Bromus catharticus is part of Bromus section Ceratochloa, which are separated from other Bromus sections by their strongly keeled (folded, like the keel of a boat) lemmas, which make the spikelets laterally-compressed.
+From most other Ceratochloa, it can be distinguished by either being glabrous or having very short hairs on the lemmas, but never being scabrid, and by its yellow-green lemmas.

+Similar species

+B. catharticus is likely to be confused with B. cebadilla, B. brevis, and possibly the B. carinatus group.

+B. cebadilla has often been reduced to a synonym of B. catharticus (Bromus catharticus var. elatus).
+However, it can be distinguished by its wide spikelets, scabrid or glabrous rather than lightly hairy glumes, and shorter awns (0-3.5mm rather than 3.5-9mm).

+Like B. cebadilla, B. brevis was once regarded a synonym of B. catharticus (Bromus catharticus var. rupestris).
+It can be distinguished by its longer awns (B. brevis awns are always shorter than 1mm, if present), longer pedicels, and less compact panicle.

+From the B. carinatus group, B. catharticus can be distinguished by its wider spikelets, and its having 9-11 veins on its lemmas rather than 7.